erperejildo/tv-maze/README.md

 An Ionic/Angular app to display tv shows.

-Note: To run the project I used Node v20.10.0.
+Note: To run the project I used `Node v20.10.0` and `npm 10.2.3`.
 The rest of the versions are in package.json.

 ## Commands